-RDA Hunter continues to develop and implement strategies in the Hunter Region that supports the Council of Australian Government's Regional Australia Standing Committee's framework for regional economic development.
+RDA Hunter continues to develop and implement strategies in the Hunter Region that supports regional Economic development.

-Following stakeholder consultations, industry briefings and completion of an economic foresighting study, the RDA Hunter Committee has set an agenda to pursue initiatives and manage activities and projects in the strategic areas of investment, innovation and infrastructure.
+Following stakeholder consultations, industry briefings and completion of an economic foresighting study, the RDA Hunter Board has set an agenda to pursue initiatives and manage activities and projects in the strategic areas of investment, innovation and infrastructure.